 The Nanrobot D5+ is a hefty chunk of scooter.
 It has a maximum rider weight limit of 330 lbs (150 kg).
 Its high-powered motor should make it quick for heavier riders.

 The D5+ has lots of thick metal parts, and we expect that it should be durable.
 In fact, much of it looks overbuilt — big bolts, thicker supports, just more metal than is probably necessary.
-Notably, some have reported failing bolts on their D4+ scooters — that resulted in collapsing while riding — but we haven’t seen any verifiable claims of this happening with the D5+.
+Notably, some have reported failing bolts on their D4+ scooters — that resulted in collapsing while riding — but we haven’t verified claims of this happening with the D5+.

 Unlike — say a Xiaomi M365 — the design and engineering are less refined.
 As we’ve seen in other beast mode scooters, manufacturing and assembly are less precise.
 Finishes on the components can be a bit rougher.
 Less attention is paid to QC and detail.
 There are some sharp edges where a more mass-produced scooter would have none.
 Sometimes this is cosmetic.
 Other times it can lead to product failures.